 Manage your environment – Just as you want to reduce the amount of blue light you encounter before bed, you’ll also want to make sure your bedroom environment is configured in a way that is most conducive to sleep.
 Simply put, your bedroom should be dark, quiet and cool.
 You should also consider your mattress and pillows as studies have shown that a cheaper, less comfortable options can negatively impact sleep quality and actually increase the risk of chronic conditions such as low back pain.

 If you’re interested in learning more about the science of sleep or perhaps are looking for some tools and resources to help you get a better night’s rest, you might find the following useful to you.

 Of course, if you suspect something more serious is affecting your sleep then should contact your GP.
 Similarly for fitness professionals, if your clients’ needs are beyond your scope of practice, you should always refer them.

 - HFE’s interview with Nick Littlehales, an elite sleep coach who has previously worked with football teams, athletes and British Cycling.
 Nick’s number 1 bestseller Sleep: The Myth of 8 Hours, the Power of Naps… and the New Plan to Recharge Your Body and Mind encourages the reader to fundamentally rethink how we approach sleep

 - Sleepstation is an NHS-endorsed and clinically validated sleep improvement programme

 - Movement for Modern Life, an on-demand fitness platform that offers a range of relaxation and stress-relieving yoga flows.
-Visit our Platinum Partners page for more information about getting 20% off a monthly or yearly subscription
+Visit our graduate offers and discounts page for more information about getting 20% off a monthly or yearly subscription